DivuMarcus/submissions/rules.md

 The competition is just a part of the hackathon.
 To make the most out of the event, try something new, teach other people, and make new friends!

-Happy Hacking from the Hackference India Team!
+Happy Hacking from the LNMHacks Team!